Join us September 15th in Atlanta for The Employee Advocacy Summit and learn how to unleash the power of your employees.

 Do you update passwords as often as you should?

 A regular contributor to Forbes, among other publications, Steve was named one of the Top 100 Influencers In Social Media (#41) by Social Technology Review and a Top 50 Social Media Blogger by Kred.
-He is currently a senior creative content strategist at Oracle Marketing Cloud.
 He is a also a member of the Editorial Board for the Journal of Digital & Social Media Marketing and co-author of the book StumbleUpon For Dummies.
 Follow him on Twitter@steveolenski or at the nearest coffee shop.The views expressed here are his own and do not necessarily reflect the views of Oracle Marketing Cloud.